-Following project authorization, the Project Architect and the Ad Hoc Project Committee have worked closely with the Campus Master Plan consultant to address the issues of size, function, location, and aesthetics for the proposed parking facility.
-As a result of these efforts, some of the initial assumptions have changed.
+Following project authorization, the Project Architect and the Ad Hoc Project Committee worked closely with the Campus Master Plan consultant to address the issues of size, function, location, and aesthetics for the parking facility.
+As a result of these efforts, some of the initial assumptions were changed.
 The preliminary plans now call for a single phase project for 1,600 vehicles, and the retail space has been eliminated.
 Additional study has indicated that it would be best for the parking facility to be operated by The University Parking and Traffic Division, with approximately 800 spaces being allocated for use by Housing and Food Service to accommodate annual parking requirements of resident students and for summer conference guest parking.
 The remaining 800 spaces will be available for faculty, staff, and commuter student contract parking and for daily transient parking.
-The revised total project cost will be increased from \$6,000,000 to \$11,000,000.